mshll/DDR5-Memory-Controller-Scheduler/tests/Test_Plan_Outline.md

 >tRCD = 39.
 Cycles to open a row.
 Occurs between ACT -> READ/WRITE.

 #### 6.2.2. tRTP
 >tRTP = 18.
 Read to precharge delay.
 Occurs between READ -> PRECHARGE.
 This means a PRE can be done before we start (or during) reading out data, but we still need to wait for tRAS to be satisfied if necessary.
 This is possible because the data is moved to a buffer when the RD command is issued, so we can close the page prematurely.
+Level 1+ (page hits).

 #### 6.2.3. tWR
 >tWR = 30.
 Write recovery time.
 Occurs between WRITE DATA -> PRECHARGE.
 This means the time it takes from issuing a WRITE to PRE is tCWL + tBURST + tWR = 76 from WR1 -> PRE.